asilluron/github-releaser/README.md

 * Node v4.1.0+ or iojs 1.x+

 ## Usage
+### Github Token
+You need to generate and externalize a [Github access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for your repo.

+The token is read from the build machine from the variable: `GH_API_TOKEN`

 ### Options (pass to Release class as a single object)
   * name - The name of the app, e.g. 'Github Releaser',
   * github_path - The short github path to the project - 'asilluron/github-releaser',